The documentation you're currently reading is for version 2.6.0. Click here to view documentation for the latest stable version.

 results.
 This can consume significant CPU cycles.

-As of StackStorm v2.3 onwards, there are two configurable values for controlling this.
+As of StackStorm v2.3 onwards, there are two configurable values for controlling this from happening.
 These are

 thread_pool_size (number of eventlets) and